wmbenedetto/dotfiles/README.md

 # My dotfiles

 Mathias' dotfiles with a few minor tweaks for my local VM.

 I don't recommend using these.
-Fork Mathias instead (https://github.com/mathiasbynens/dotfiles)
+Fork Mathias instead (https://github.com/mathiasbynens/dotfiles).

+# Usage

+Clone to ~/setup

+Run firstrun.sh.
+This will symlink the dotfiles into your home directory.

+# Switching environments

+To switch between home and work environments, run switch _env_